floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 ...at least this might explain why the netlist doesn't suffer from the six 'reverse engineering traps' that were placed on the original Z80.
-By the time the Z8400 was created the Z80 had already been widely cloned so any additional effort to make reverse engineering harder probably was no longer a concern.
+By the time the Z8400 was created, the Z80 had already been widely cloned so reverse engineering probably was no longer a concern.

 Anyway, back to the actual topic of the blog post: